boateng0303/Bash_Scripts/README.md

 # Bash scripts to automate tasks

-# if condition example to check the classification of BMI and associated health risks
+# If the condition example to check the classification of BMI and associated health risks

+#Back up script to back a file